How Sports Met 'The Star Spangled Banner'

 What so proudly we hailed at the twilight's last gleaming?

 When 16-year-old McKenna Howard sang the National Anthem at the recent Little League Softball World Series in Portland, Ore., her mom Amy was watching and listening closely from her bench seat in the stands.
 Amy Howard is a music and voice teacher from Wheelersburg, Ohio, who ends her classes with the song.
-She's sung it herself as a fan at Cincinnati Reds games and other sporting events.
+She's performed it herself at Cincinnati Reds games and other sporting events.
 But for all her knowledge about and experience with "The Star Spangled Banner," she's not sure about that historical connection between the song and sports.

 "I've never thought about why we do it," Howard says.
 "I like that we do it.
 It's good to stop and pause and remember why we are free to do what we're free to do."